×

 Click connect to have our partner, Moises, contact you via e-mail and/or phone.

 "At first I shunned the gringo/expat organized weekly meeting, the Tuesday Morning Informational and Networking Meeting.
 All the people were of retired age, I'm not.
 Then I started going, I found I had things to say and others had things to teach. they soon published a small book of the meetings minutes with recaps of many speakers.
 I learned many valuable things and shared opinions and even changed some opinions.
-We bonded, we drank local coffee, we bitched and moaned and rejoyced together. seek out such groups and see what you can learn or contribute to them," mentioned one in Boquete.
+We bonded, we drank local coffee, we bitched and moaned and rejoyced together. seek out such groups and see what you can learn or contribute to them," wrote one member in Boquete.

 View More Answers